hpcuantwerpen/UAntwerpen-easyconfigs/README.md

   [netCDF modules](https://github.com/hpcuantwerpen/UAntwerpen-easyconfigs/tree/master/n/netCDF)
   that include the base libraries and the Fortran and dual C++ interfaces in a single module.

+Not all EasyConfig files included in this repository are recipes that we actually install.
+Some were only used during the development of some of our bigger bundles but included in this repository for those who it may be useful for, as it does include packages that are not yet supported by the official EasyBuilders distribution.
+These recipes typically have the version suffix -baslibsDevel or -X11Devel after the bundle they are included in.

 See the [Wiki of this repository](https://github.com/hpcuantwerpen/UAntwerpen-easyconfigs/wiki) for more informaton.

 It may be useful to also check our ["EasyBuild - The Missing Manual" OneNote](https://1drv.ms/f/s!AjGZCXJ9iRp3iptoom8jWWypyVu_0g).